EcoWisdom Land Acknowlegement:

 We value Indigenous knowledge.
 We believe that through a foundational relationship with nature characterized by respect, care, reverence, reciprocity and receptivity, we can obtain guidance to address essential questions.
 We are learning ways to bring an Indigenous lens to the science of biology and value all that we have gained from Indigenous leaders such as Robin Wall Kimmerer, an author and Distinguished Professor of Environmental Biology who is also a member of the Potawatomi Nation.

 Our approach is informed by the science of Forest Medicine.
 Researchers such as Dr. Qing Li and Dr. Yoshifumi Miyazaki have demonstrated that bringing a contemplative approach to time in nature can result in emotional and physical health benefits while promoting social well-being.
-For example, research has documented that time in nature can reduce stress hormones, blood pressure and ruminating thoughts and leave people happier, more hopeful and with greater empathy for others and the natural world.
+For example, research has documented that time in nature can reduce stress hormones, blood pressure and ruminating thoughts, thereby leaving people happier, more hopeful and with greater empathy for others and the natural world.

 As stewards of a forest preserve, we make efforts to live a sustainable lifestyle.
 We live in anoff-grid (no electricity) cabin where we utilize technologies such as rainwater collection tanks and solar power.
 This cabin is located on site where we can live out our commitment to be protectors and stewards of the EcoWisdom Forest Preserve with its many plants and animals.